meteor314/stream-cli/README.md

-# This program is depreacted, please use ny-cli with some add functionality and many bugs fixes </h1>
+# This program is depreacted, please use <a href="https://github.com/meteor314/ny-cli">ny-cli</a> with some add functionality and many bugs fixes </h1>

 <div align='center'>
 <h1>stream-cli <br /><img src="src/logo.jpg"  width="48px" height="48px"></h1>